nathancharlesjones/Python-Build-System/README.md

 Apparently because I'm a glutton for punishment.

 In all seriousness, I was learning how to use CMake at the time and as much as I liked how easy it was to define and build a simple project, I felt like overall it was a complicated program that I might not be able to fully understand.
-And when I can't understand something, there inevitably seems to come a day when I'm forced to build my project in a specific way "because it works when I do that and it doesn't if I don't".
+And when I can't understand something, there inevitably seems to come a day when I'm forced to build my project in a specific way "because it works when I do it that way and it doesn't if I don't".

 At the same time, I was struck by the idea that entire projects can be built with something like three simple shell commands, of the format:
 1) For compiling object files: `COMPILER   COMPILER_FLAGS   DEFINES   INCLUDES   DEPENDENCY FLAGS   -c   SOURCE_FILE   -o   OBJECT_FILE`
 2) For building static libraries: `ARCHIVER   ARCHIVER_FLAGS   DEFINES   LIBRARY_FILE   OBJECT_FILES`
 3) For building executables: `LINKER   LINKER_FLAGS   LINKER_SCRIPT   DEFINES   INCLUDES   OBJECT_FILES   LIBRARY_DIRS   LIBRARIES   -o   EXECUTABLE`

-I thought, "Couldn't someone write a program that listed these parameters and just composed each command programatically to build an entire project?"
-I thought whole thing might only be a few dozen lines of Python.
+I thought, "Couldn't someone write a program that just listed these parameters and ran the right command for each listed file with the proper arguments in order to build an entire project?"
+I thought the whole thing might only be a few dozen lines of Python.

-And I think maybe you could do it that succinctly, but my final script ended up being quite a bit longer in order to support:
+And I think maybe you _could_ do it that succinctly, but my final script ended up being quite a bit longer in order to support:
 - Command-line arguments and their execution
 - Checking of input values (so a program with ".cpp" files has a C++ compiler listed, for instance)
 - Generating and checking dependencies so parts of a project aren't rebuilt if their dependencies haven't changed